NMFR/optimize-css-assets-webpack-plugin/README.md

 It will search for CSS assets during the Webpack build and will optimize \ minimize the CSS (by default it uses [cssnano](http://github.com/ben-eb/cssnano) but a custom CSS processor can be specified).

-Note: To use the default CSS processor, [cssnano](http://github.com/ben-eb/cssnano) must be explicitly installed (since it's a peer dependency).

 ### Solves [extract-text-webpack-plugin](http://github.com/webpack/extract-text-webpack-plugin) CSS duplication problem:

 Since [extract-text-webpack-plugin](http://github.com/webpack/extract-text-webpack-plugin) only bundles (merges) text chunks, if its used to bundle CSS, the bundle might have duplicate entries (chunks can be duplicate free but when merged, duplicate CSS can be created).